-Drivers should look for a company that is consistently upgrading and replacing its equipment to keep your truck equipment up to date.
+Drivers should look for a company that is consistently upgrading and replacing its equipment to keep their truck equipment up to date.

 “Every three years.
-Upgrading and replacing equipment on a regular basis shows we care about our drivers.”
+Upgrading and replacing equipment regularly shows we care about our drivers.”

 3. Do You Offer Automatic Only Transmissions?